Adopted: October 2012

 6. Communication and Training

 6.1 Each school will provide annual age-appropriate education and information to students.
 It will include a review of this regulation, how bullying may be reported, the harmful effects of bullying and other applicable initiatives to prevent bullying.

 6.2 The school district will provide annual written notice of this regulation as a summary in the Overview of Student Rights and Responsibilities handbook, which will be posted on the school district’s website, and may be disseminated in any other manner in which the school district deems appropriate.

-6.3 District Procedure 503.8.1P, Summary of Bullying Prohibition, must be conspicuously posted in the administrative offices of each school and the school district and must identify the official designated to receive reports of bullying and serve as the primary contact on matters related to this regulation.
+6.3 District Procedure 503.8.1P, Summary of Bullying Prohibition, must be conspicuously posted throughout each school building and in the administrative offices of each school and the school district and must identify the official designated to receive reports of bullying and serve as the primary contact on matters related to this regulation.

-6.4 This regulation must be given to each school employee and to each independent contractor that regularly interacts with students at the time of employment or before work commences under the contract.
+6.4 This regulation must be distributed to each school and district employee and to each independent contractor.
 This regulation will be included with the new employee training materials.